Beliver-cell/SHop/replit.md

 - **Frontend**: Running on port 5000 (customer store)
 - **Backend**: Running on port 8000 (API server)

-### Running the Admin Panel
+### Accessing the Admin Panel
-The admin panel is configured but not set as an automatic workflow.
-To run it:
+The admin panel now runs as an automatic workflow on port 5173:
-1. Open a new terminal in Replit
-2. Run: `cd "Fantasy Store/admin" && npm run dev`
-3. The admin panel will start on port 5174
+- **Admin Panel URL**: Available when you click "Webview" in the Replit sidebar (or use the Network tab URL with port 5173)
-4. The admin panel is configured with:
+- The admin panel is configured with:
   - Host binding to `0.0.0.0` for external access in Replit
   - Vite proxy to forward `/api/*` requests to the backend on port 8000
   - Proper HMR (Hot Module Replacement) settings for Replit environment
-5. Access the admin panel through the URL shown in the terminal output
+  - Production-ready settings

 ### Accessing the Application
 - **Frontend Store**: Click the "Webview" button or open the Replit preview